DraftKings promo code: Claim $200 in bonus bets for UFC Fight Night, Strickland vs. Hernandez on Saturday

 UFC Fight Night betting preview

-The 34-year-old Sean Strickland returns to the octagon for the first time since his unanimous decision loss to Dricus Du Plessis for the middleweight championship at UFC 312 in February 2025.
-Strickland is a former middleweight champion, and as the No. 3-ranked fighter in his division, the veteran looks to prove he's worthy of another title opportunity.
-Strickland is 2-2 over his last four fights, with three of them being for the title.
+Sean Strickland is a former UFC middleweight champion with 23 UFC fights from 2014-2025.
+Strickland is coming off the second-longest hiatus of his career, his longest being from October 2018 to October 2020 after a motorcycle crash.
+Strickland (29-7) hasn't fought since his decision loss to Dricus Du Plessis for the middleweight championship at UFC 312 in February 2025, partly due to a six-month suspension for entering the octagon and throwing punches at the conclusion of a fight he was working the corner for.

-His first fight in 12 months won't be an easy one, as Strickland takes on 32-year-old Anthony Hernandez, who is ranked fourth in the division.
-Hernandez has won eight straight, and he's coming off a submission victory over Roman Dolidze in August as the main event of a UFC Fight Night card.
-Hernandez is 17-2 as a professional, including 9-2 in the UFC.
-Strickland is 29-7 all-time.
-Before their main event, Geoff Neal (16-7) takes on Uros Medic (12-3) in a welterweight bout.
-Neal, 35, has lost three of his last four fights, while Medic, 32, has won back-to-back bouts.
+Strickland, 34, is the No. 3-ranked middleweight and looks to re-enter the championship conversation, as three of his last four fights have involved the belt.
+Strickland takes on Anthony Hernandez, 32, who is ranked fourth in the division and has won eight straight fights.
+Hernandez is a versatile fighter who can win in a variety of ways.
+Of his last eight wins, four are by submission, two by KO/TKO and two via decision.
+Hernandez enters at 17-2 as a professional, including 9-2 in the UFC.
+Meanwhile, 16 of Strickland's 23 UFC fights have ended by decision.

-For UFC betting on Paramount+, Hernandez is a -285 favorite, while Strickland is a +230 underdog in the latest UFC odds at DraftKings.
-For method of victory betting, Hernandez has +150 odds to win by decision and +225 odds to win by submission.
-Only one of Hernandez's last six fights has reached the decision stage, but six of Strickland's last seven fights went the distance.
-DraftKings lists "Yes" for the fight to go the distance at -120 odds, while "No" is priced at -115 odds.
-Strickland is +500 to win by KO/TKO/DQ and +550 to win via decision.
-For Neal vs. Medic, Neal is the -205 favorite with Albazi as the +170 underdog at DraftKings Sportsbook.
+For UFC betting on Paramount+, Hernandez is a -270 favorite, while Strickland is a +220 underdog in the latest UFC odds at DraftKings.
+For method of victory betting, Hernandez has +120 odds to win by decision and +275 odds to win by submission.
+Strickland is +800 to win by KO/TKO/DQ and +380 to win via decision.
+Before the main event, Geoff Neal is a -198 favorite with Uros Medic a +164 underdog in a welterweight bout, and Melquizael Costa is a -238 favorite with Dan Ige a +195 underdog in a featherweight contest as part of the six-fight main card.
 Bet on UFC Fight Night at DraftKings Sportsbook, where new users get $200 in bonus bets if your first $5 bet wins:

 Responsible Gaming at DraftKings